Definition of String in C

 • The strlen() function gives the length of a string.

-• Syntax : n = strlen (str); where ‘str’ is name of the string and ‘n’ is the length of the string in integer form, returned by strlen() function.
+• Syntax : n = strlen (str); where ‘str’ is the name of the string and ‘n’ is the length of the string in integer form, returned by strlen() function.

 • Strcpy() Function :